 My husband, Scott, and I created this game jerky recipe years ago, after he returned from one of his hunting trips, with an abundance of venison.
-We have been using this recipe ever since!
+We have been using this marinade on all kinds of game meat ever since!
 Our family and friends all love this game jerky recipe.
 Even my daughter, Nena, who isn’t generally a meat-eater.
 So if you’re looking for a delicious way to use up some of the game meat in your freezer, look no further!

 My Secret Game Jerky Recipe